 - Resolving claims against the estate.
 If there are any debts owed by the decedent or claims against the estate, they will be resolved.

 - Distribution of assets.
 At the end of the probate process, the decedent’s remaining assets are then distributed amongst the beneficiaries.

 Each of these steps can take a significant amount of time, and in very high net worth cases, or in cases where a will is contested, the probate process can last years.

 Contact An Experienced Bay Area Probate Lawyer Today

 Avoiding probate whenever possible is key to reducing the costs of executing an estate.
-Through the process of estate planning, an individual can set up a will and a variety of trusts aimed at eliminating the probate process and/or making the execution of the estate as simple and straightforward as possible.
-At the Law Offices Of Angelo J. Lagorio, attorney Angelo stays current with the laws surrounding probate cases in California.
-Contact him today in Fremont for a consultation to discuss your circumstances by calling 925-750-8757.
+Through the process of estate planning, an individual can set up a trust aimed at eliminating the probate process.
+At Rodriguez Lagorio, LLP, our attorneys stay current with the laws surrounding probate cases in California.
+Contact us today in Fremont for a consultation to discuss your circumstances by calling 925-750-8757.